Crowdsourcing your design project fails all involved, here’s why:

-Crowdsourcing fucks the client in the ass because the people that are willing to gamble on putting in hours of work in the hope that they win a contest with potentially thousands of competitors and a modest or even insulting ‘prize’, are people who frankly, couldn’t give a shit about doing a good job, if they even knew how.
-Unless of course, they happen to be insane, in which case their heart may be in the right place but their head certainly isn’t.
-So, they’re either insane, they couldn’t give a shit, or they live in rural India, operate in a different economy and basically have zero insight into your market, or even the wider culture in which your market lives.
-In fact, my in-depth research concludes that the closest they’ve come to your business and audience is a Hollywood movie.
-A Tom Hanks Hollywood movie from the 80s.
-I’m not sure I’d want to consider watching a 1980s Tom Hanks movie market research, but there they are, the cold, hard facts.
-Of course, they’re not all from India, and there’s no doubt some good designers in India, but lets face facts, most people on crowdsourcing sites haven’t got a clue, bless their cotton socks.
-Assuming they can afford socks considering they’re doing all this work for free.
+Crowdsourcing fails the client because those designers willing to gamble on putting in hours of work in the slim hope that they win a contest against hundreds or perhaps even thousands of competitors, for a modest or usually insulting ‘prize’, are people who—putting it bluntly—don’t really care about doing a decent job, and why should they?
+After all, it’s unlikely they’ll even get paid.
+Unless of course, they happen to be insane, in which case their heart may be in the right place but their head really isn’t.
+So, they’re either insane, don’t give a damn, or they live in rural India, operate in a vastly different economy and likely have zero genuine insight into your market, or even the wider culture in which your market lives.
+In fact, my in-depth scientific research concludes that the closest they’ve come to your business and audience is a Hollywood movie.
+A Tom Hanks Hollywood movie from the 1980s.
+I’m not sure I’d want to consider watching a 1980s Tom Hanks movie as market research, but there they are—the cold, hard facts.
+Of course, they’re not all from India, and no doubt there’s some talented designers in India, but lets face facts, most designers on crowdsourcing sites haven’t got a clue, bless their cotton socks.
+Assuming they can actually afford cotton socks considering they’re doing all this work for free.

 Let’s get scientific, here’s how crowdsourcing ACTUALLY works, this is what you are getting involved in should you choose to:

-- Client has a problem and decides they need to do something about it, but they likely have zero experience in marketing or design or whatever it is they are asking for
+- Client has a problem and decides they need to do something about it, but they likely have little or no experience in marketing or design or whatever it is they are asking for

 - Client does their best to make a brief, so they ask for ‘a logo’ or ‘a brochure’ or whatever it is they have decided they need